 This is the level of award for an uncomplicated inguinal hernia with no associated injury or permanent damage.

-Internal Organ Injury Claims solicitors** Leeds
+Contact Our Internal Organ Damage Claims Solicitors for Leeds